ronit0717/ronit0717/README.md

 ### Hello world 👋

+I am a full stack web developer from India.

 🔭 I’m currently working on Java 8, ReactJS, NodeJS and AWS serverless computing.
 🌱 I’m learning to make serverless applications using AWS amplify (Fullstack framework with ReactJS bundled with Amazon serverless technologies)